-- Calculated or derived data (scoring, variances, % complete)
+- Calculated or derived data (scoring, variances, percent complete)

-Metadata improves reporting by making information more accessible to non- project management roles – especially those outside of the IT department.
-The first step in using metadata for reporting is to create centrally managed hierarchies and apply the proper “tag”’ to projects.
-Some examples include:
+Metadata improves reporting by making information more accessible to non-project management roles – especially those outside the IT department.
+The first step in using metadata for reporting is to create centrally managed hierarchies and apply the proper tag to projects.
+Some places to find relevant metadata include:

-- Business Goal (increase revenue, reduce expenses, customer satisfaction)
+- Business Goals (increase revenue, reduce expenses, customer satisfaction)

 You can use this critical metadata to align reporting with your organization’s goals.
 Doing so will enable your stakeholders to get on-demand insight into initiatives supporting Governance, Transparency and corporate strategy.

 Metrics and KPIs

-A comprehensive reporting platform records data for the metrics established for project or portfolios is critical to deriving value from PPM data.
+A comprehensive reporting platform that records data for the key metrics established for project or portfolios is critical to deriving value from PPM data.

-Once metrics are defined, auditing data ensures the collection of information at the proper level of granularity and frequency.
+Once metrics are defined and reporting is established, auditing data ensures the collection of information at the proper level of granularity and frequency.

-Reporting can track progress toward KPIs, (Key Performance Indicators) or OKRs, (Objectives and Key Results) thus providing users with an immediate understanding of how the portfolio is performing.
+Reporting can track progress toward KPIs, (Key Performance Indicators) or OKRs, (Objectives and Key Results) thus providing users with an up-to-date understanding of how the portfolio is performing.

-The purpose of a dashboard is to indicate HOW the portfolio is performing, with more comprehensive reports and analysis used to understand WHY.
+PPM dashboards indicate HOW the portfolio is performing, and with more-comprehensive reports and analysis, can help you understand WHY.
 Brevity and focus are preferred over detail and complexity.

 Dashboards effectively present KPIs and metrics to a wide audience.
 Using web-based dashboards enables the organization to support the on-demand requirements of large and diverse sets of stakeholders.

-Your PPM solution needs to allow you to create meaningful dashboards by grouping metrics based on the information they describe (resource utilization) or their relevance to a role (CIO dashboard).
+Your PPM reporting solution must allow you to create meaningful dashboards by grouping metrics based on the information they describe (resource utilization) or their relevance to a role (CIO dashboard).

-Project Portfolio Management software allows the customization of dashboards to the individual user.
+Project Portfolio Management Reporting software can enable the customization of dashboards to the individual user.